 - Listen to Optical Tweezers, the first theme from level 4 of the swipe platformer, Blitz Breaker.
 It features a fast-tempo uplifting melody with a modern spin on classic chiptune music.

 Check out Zach's website to learn more about him and his music.

 "My name is Rachel Seiler and I am a senior Songwriting major at Webster University.
 I am a local singer/songwriter in St. Louis and plan to move to Nashville, Tennessee after I graduate.
 The professors at Webster University have played such a major role in my life.
 Being a Songwriting major means that I am able to take private lessons and courses in theory, audio and music business.
 Webster gives a strong foundation that prepares each person to go out into the world.
 Some of my fondest memories have happened at Webster and some of my best relationships have been made at Webster.
 And I am forever grateful for that."

-- Listen to Brave, a country song written and performed by Rachel.
+- Listen to Brave, a country song Rachel wrote and performs.

 Become a Gorlok

 Whether you’re seeking an undergraduate or graduate degree, we'll help you achieve academic excellence preparing you for future career successes.
 The first step is to fill out our application.